fxnnxc/fxnnxc.github.io/_side_articles/nmf.md

 # NMF Toy Example

 Let's consider a simple toy data for NMF.
-We have three four items: pizza, chicken, burger, and fries.
-However, the fires are always provided with a burger.
-Therefore, we have logically three items even though the representation is four dimensional vector.
+We have three four items: `pizza`, `chicken`, `burger`, and `fries` with the assumption that `fries` are always provided with a `burger`.
+Therefore, we have logically only three items even though the representation is four dimensional vector.

 <img src="/assets/side_articles/nmf/components.png" style="width:100%">

+Note that it requires three items to represent **the choice of a user**, but four dimensions to represent **physical items**.

 * `Pizza` : $[1,0,0,0]$
 * `Chicken` : $[0,1,0,0]$
 * `Burger+Fries` : $[0,0,1,1]$

-Now, users buy foods with choices are the Figure below.
+Now, there are multiple users who buy foods that they like.

 <center>
 <img src="/assets/side_articles/nmf/selection.png" style="width:70%;">
 </center>

-As the users can buy multiple foods, we can further make a toy dataset with weights.
+As the users can buy multiple foods, we can further make a toy matrix with weights.

 * <span style="color:blue">blue color </span> : a person bought **two** packs
 * <span style="color:red">red color </span>  : a person bought **three** packs